Online CAGS and Post-Master’s Certificate FAQ

 The strongest distance education programs are those with proven track records, experience low student attrition rates, receive consistently high student satisfaction scores and require minimal travel.
 The University of New England has all of these important attributes.
 Our expertise has been successfully demonstrated.

 Yes.
-The University of New England is regionally accredited by the New England Association of Schools and Colleges, Inc., (NEASC) which accredits schools and colleges in the six New England states.
-Accreditation by the Association indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.
+The University of New England is regionally accredited by New England Commission on Higher Education (NECHE, formerly known as NEASC) which accredits schools and colleges in the six New England states.
+Accreditation by NECHE indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.

 Regional accreditation is the primary type of institutional accreditation recognized in the United States.
 Some institutions with online programs hold national accreditation because they are unwilling or unable to meet the rigorous standards of regional accreditation.
 You should also know that many educational institutions holding regional accreditation do not recognize credits or degrees earned at institutions that are nationally accredited.
 This is very important if you plan on transferring from one college or university to another part way through a degree program, or if you plan to pursue additional degrees at different colleges or universities.